 Succulents make amazing additions to a garden.
-Their shapes, colors, flowers and textures can add variety to any planting bed or container.
-They can look like stones, can be toothed as an alligator, and occasionally morph into monstrosities that defy genetics.
+Their shapes, colors, flowers, and textures can add variety to any planting bed or container.
+They can look like stones, be toothed as an alligator, and occasionally morph into monstrosities that defy genetics.
 Every gardener should have at least one succulent plant.
-The selections here offer a diverse mix of no-brainers to help you get started without risk of failure.
+The selections here offer a diverse mix of no-brainers to help you get started without the risk of failure.

 1. Black Rose (Aeonium arboreum 'Zwartkop')